FALLENau/e13_work_all/week_12/day_1/README.md

   </body>
 </tml>
 ```
-It's important to notice '<link rel="stylesheet" href="style.css">' in the <head> tag is required to call the "style.css" file we will make shortly.
+It's important to notice that (link rel="stylesheet" href="style.css") in the (head) tag is required to call the "style.css" file we will make shortly.

 next step is to create a 'public' folder within your project folder.
 It must be called 'public' other wise Express won't understand it.